Brimming with confidence, former Gonzaga wing Julian Strawther looking to 'seize' new opportunities with Denver Nuggets

 “We’re getting down to the fourth quarter and four straight possessions, Russell Westbrook, Paul George and Kawhi (Leonard) called me up for the iso,” Strawther told The Spokesman-Review in July.
 “That’s a tough island to be on with those guys, but I was able to get a few stops.”

-Strawther was able to spend his rookie season learning from Denver’s veteran players, adjusting to the speed of play and settling in to the NBA lifestyle without the expectations and pressure of contributing as a rotation member to a team with title aspirations.
+Strawther spent his rookie season learning from Denver’s veteran players, adjusting to the speed of play and settling in to the NBA lifestyle without the expectations and pressure of contributing as a rotation member to a team with title aspirations.

-That won’t be the case in year two with a Nuggets team expected to lean heavily on its young core – especially at the wing position – after reshuffling its roster this offseason.
+That won’t be the case in Year 2 with a Nuggets team expected to lean heavily on its young core – especially at the wing position – after reshuffling its roster this offseason.

 Strawther entered training camp as one of two candidates to replace veteran shooting guard Kentavious Caldwell-Pope, a key role player on Denver’s title-winning team in 2023.
 The former Gonzaga standout ceded the starting role to third-year wing and former Kansas star Christian Braun in all three preseason games, but Strawther continues to build a solid case for himself, averaging 16.3 points off the bench in the preseason compared to Braun’s 8.0 points per game.

-Braun’s strengths as a defender, particularly in a starting lineup that features three of gifted offensive players in Jokic, Murray and Porter Jr., could give him an upper-hand in the competition with Strawther.
+Braun’s strengths as a defender, particularly in a starting lineup that features three of gifted offensive players in Jokic, Murray and Porter , could give him an upper hand in the competition with Strawther.
 If so, the former Zag would likely become a go-to offensive option as part of a second unit led by Westbrook, the 35-year-old point guard and nine-time All-Star who joined the Nuggets in free agency.

 “One of the things I want to do is push the ball and get Julian open looks from 3,” Westbrook said, according to The Athletic.

-Strawther’s impressive preseason numbers – he’s made 6 of 13 shots from the 3-point line – come on the heels of an even better showing at NBA Summer League, where the Las Vegas native was essentially given the keys to Denver’s offense and encouraged to create shots for himself and attack the rim, as well as spot up from the perimeter in the role he’s more accustomed to.
+Strawther’s impressive preseason numbers – he’s made 6 of 13 shots from the 3-point line – come on the heels of an even better showing at NBA Summer League, where the Las Vegas native was essentially given the keys to Denver’s offense and encouraged to create shots for himself and attack the rim, as well as spot up from the perimeter in the role to which he’s more accustomed.

 Strawther averaged 4.5 points and 1.2 rebounds in his limited opportunities as a rookie, and claims he learned almost as much in his time away from the court – a monthlong stretch spent recovering from a back injury – as he did on it.